 This method restores the data into the state it was at any selected point of time.

 A consistent set of backup data that is ready to be restored.

 Copies the database backups taken using the backup command to the original location or a different location.
 A restore returns data that has been either lost, corrupted, or stolen to the original condition at a specific point in time.

 A tech preview item can be a feature, a variable, or a value within a variable.
-The term designates that the item is not yet ready for production use and is not included in support by SLA.
-A tech preview item is included in a release so that users can provide feedback.
+Before using this feature in production, we recommend that you test restoring production from physical backups in your environment and also use an alternative backup method for redundancy.
+A tech preview item is included in a release for users to provide feedback.
 The item is either updated and released as general availability(GA) or removed if not useful.
-The item’s functionality can change from tech preview to GA.
+The functionality can change from tech preview to GA.

 To support the encryption and the decryption of the backups, a new tool xbcrypt was introduced to Percona XtraBackup.
 This utility has been modeled after the xbstream binary to perform encryption and decryption outside Percona XtraBackup.

 To support simultaneous compression and streaming, Percona XtraBackup uses the xbstream format.
 For more information see xbstream